geojeff/busser/README.md

 This would install the dependencies and busser, but that doesn't work yet.
 Significant note: CoffeeScript, nor the testing framework, will not be required in a normal user installation.
-This will simply be a node.js tool installable via npm.
+This will be a node.js tool installable via npm.

 Development Installation